 The last question is better left to politicians and fortune-tellers, but in this entry the attorneys at the Rocky Mountain Disability Law Group will seek to explain some of the basic benefits or programs administered by the Social Security Administration (SSA).
 In addition to the information provided here, the agency’s website provides a number of explanatory and self-help resources that you may find useful.

 Social Security benefits are funded through payroll taxes, which are placed in trust for qualifying beneficiaries.
-This is why Social Security benefits are typical contingent upon a worker having worked a specified number of quarters before they qualify.
-If you may be entitled to benefits, it is important to apply as early as possible, as the SSA is notorious for denying first round claims.
+This is why Social Security benefits are typically contingent upon a worker having worked a specified number of quarters before they qualify.
+If you may be entitled to benefits, it is important to apply as early as possible, as the SSA is notorious for denying first-round claims.

 Contact an Attorney for Help in the Application Process

 If you or a loved one wants to apply for benefits offered by the Social Security Administration, it is in your best interests to first consult with a legal professional with experience in the field.
-Contact the Social Security attorneys at the Rocky Mountain Disability Law Group today.
+Contact the experienced attorneys at the Whitcomb, Selinsky PC firm or the Rocky Mountain Disability Law Group today.
 We can answer any questions you may have and help you through the application process.
+Contact us today to learn more about how we can help ensure you receive the benefits you are entitled to.
+Please call (303) 534-1958 or complete a contact form on our website.